Canola Oil Processing

 Q. Where does canola go when it leaves the farm?

-A. Approximately 45 percent of canola production is transported to the nearest processor where it is crushed for oil.
-Plants are located close to where canola is grown.
+A. Approximately half of the canola that is harvested is transported to the nearest processor where it is crushed for oil.
+Processing plants are located close to where canola is grown.
 Seed delivered to a processing plant is graded according to a strict grading standard established and maintained by the Canadian Grain Commission.
-Payment to the farmer is based on grade; Canada No. 1 Canola to a sample grade.
-Graded seed is then cleaned to remove plant stalks, grain seeds and other materials.
+Payment to the farmer is based on grade.
+The graded seed is then cleaned to remove plant stems, weed seeds, pods and other materials that may be picked up during harvesting.
 Processing canola involves heating and crushing the seeds to release the oil.
-Once the oil is extracted, it is mixed and processed according to end product requirements.
-Different treatments are used to process salad oils, margarines and shortenings.
-The leftover meal is processed into pellets or mash.
+Once the oil is extracted, it is processed according to end product requirements.
+The canola meal that is left after the oil is removed is processed into pellets or mash.
 The United States is the largest importer of canola oil and meal from Canada.
-Canola meal is also exported to Vietnam, Thailand and Mexico.
+Canola meal is also exported to China, Vietnam, Thailand, and Mexico.

-The remaining 55 percent of canola seed is directly exported to countries such as Japan, China and Mexico for processing by local crushers in their own facilities.
+The remaining half of the canola seed harvested is directly exported to countries such as China, Japan, and Mexico for processing by local crushers in their own facilities.

 Q. How is canola oil extracted?

 A. The first stage in processing canola is to roll or flake the seed.
-This ruptures cells and makes the oil easier to extract.
-Next the flaked or rolled seeds are pressed which removes some of the oil and compresses the seeds into large chunks called the "press-cake".
-The oil collected through this mechanical stage is marketed as expeller or first press oil.
+This ruptures the cells and makes the oil easier to extract.
+Next the flaked or rolled seeds are pressed which removes some of the oil and compresses the seeds into large chunks called the press-cake.
+The oil collected through this mechanical stage is marketed as expeller-pressed oil.
 The price of expeller-pressed oil is higher because of the lower amount of oil that is obtained from the seed processed by mechanical pressing only.

 Q. What is cold pressed oil?